thephpleague/csv/query-filtering.md

 You can restrict [extract methods](/reading/) and [conversion methods](/converting/) output by setting query options.
 To set those options you will need to use the methods described below.
 But keep in mind that:

 * The query options methods are all chainable *except when they have to return a boolean*;
-* The query options methods can be call in any sort of order before any extract/conversion method;
+* The query options methods can be called in any sort of order before any extract/conversion method.

 ## Modifying content methods